 Always avoid giving your pup:

-• Any bones or chew sticks that can fracture teeth
+Any bones or chew sticks that can fracture teeth

-can cut your dog’s gums, tongue, or be swallowed and
+Anything that can splinter and leave sharp edges that can cut your dog’s gums, tongue, or be swallowed and create havoc in their gastrointestinal system

-• Tennis balls – while they're okay for fetch, they are not good chew toys
+Tennis balls – while they're okay for fetch, they are not good chew toys

 Next up, we’re helping you recognize the common signs of dental disease.